top of page

 The story of Norwich Jews is the story of Norwich.
 Jews came to England following the Norman Conquest and remained until 1290, when they were expelled by an edict of Edward I. This was the first expulsion of Jews from a European country.
 One of the exiles was Meir ben Eliyahu, or Meir of Norwich, medieval England’s greatest Hebrew poet.
 Before that, Norwich was home to one of the country’s most important Jewish communities.
 Yet in 1144, it had been accused of the ritual murder of a small boy called William.
 Though there is no evidence that this killing took place, the cult of ‘Saint William’ and the antisemitic ‘blood libel’ took off, spawning copycats across Europe for centuries, inciting antisemitic violence everywhere.
 Sad evidence of an 1190 massacre of Norwich Jews was uncovered with the bodies found buried in a well at Chapelfield.
 DNA matches confirm the legacy of Norwich’s medieval population in contemporary Ashkenazi (central/eastern European) Jewry, many representatives of which are in Norwich today.
 These are all parts of the many significant and contrasting stories that need to be told today in the so-called ‘City of Stories’.

-Led by a dedicated and highly skilled Board of Trustees and advisors, Jurnets House is a Registered Charity No 1207900.It is working to advance the project in close collaboration with Norwich City Council and in association with the University of East Anglia.
-Close to the ambitious East Norwich regeneration project and the world-renowned Writing Centre, Jurnet’s House aims to become a significant part of Norwich’s new Cultural Quarter.
+Led by a dedicated and highly skilled Board of Trustees and advisors, Jurnet's House is a Registered Charity No 1207900.
+It is working to advance the project in close collaboration with Norwich City Council and in association with the University of East Anglia.

 Marian and Peter Prinsley, Monica Petzal and Oren Margolis are leading on this important project.
-They can be reached by email jurnetshouse@gmail.com
+They can be reached by email at jurnetshouse@gmail.com

 bottom of page